Bratah123/AniFam/README.md

 8. Run: `venv/Scripts/activate` (Windows)
     - This puts you into the venv python shell
 9. Run: `pip install -r requirements.txt`

+### Running the Server (**Development**)
+The web application has two different servers, the NextJS front-end server and the Flask back-end server.
+Therefore there must be two instances of a terminal open.
+1. Open up two terminals of your choice
+2. Change the directories to be in the `/src` of the project in both terminals
+3. In one terminal run command: `npm run next-dev`
+4. Open up the other terminal and run: `./start.bat` and choose the development option when prompted.
+5. Now open up `localhost:3000` in any web browser!

+### Running the Server (**Production**)
+> [!IMPORTANT]
+These instructions are only applicable to a Linux OS Environment as intended.
+1. TBD

 # Disclaimer
 `Ani x Family` is an open-source full stack web application that collects anime-related metadata and media, and serves them to end users. `Ani x Family` is an educational project for demonstrating various techniques, such as web scraping and UI design.